Horsey-/Simply-Love-SM5-1/README.md

   *Song credit information is now in a quad that is the same colour as the difficulty box but darkened (ligher colour in rainbow mode).
 The difficulty box was also widened from a square to a rectangle to better fit the difficulty name text.
 ![ScreenEvaluation cleanup](https://i.imgur.com/KL6WYIw.png)

+✅ Songs can be quickly restarted using CTRL + R (regardless if KeyboardFeatures is enabled).
+You MUST enable EventMode for this feature.

+There's a bug whereby if ScreenGameplay is reloaded and ESC is used to escape to ScreenSelectMusic, the SongWheel will be blank.
+This bug does not happen in EventMode, thus the requirement)

 ## About

 Simply Love is a StepMania 5 theme for the post-ITG community.